JNaveenRoshan/Splunk_tutorial_materials/UDP_Input/Readme.md

 6. Review and Click Sumbit

-7.**Note** - Always remember to create the firewall rule to access the port
+**Note** - Always remember to create the firewall rule to access the port

-8. In the
+7. In the non splunk instance execute the below command to send data
    ```sh
    cat <location of file> | nc <IP address> -u <Port number>
    ```